The Complete Kilimanjaro Travel Guide

 Kilimanjaro Tips For The First-Time Visitor!

-Tanzania is home to many mountain ranges, including the Eastern Arc Mountains.
-This range is the oldest in East Africa.
+Tanzania is home to the Eastern Arc Mountains, which is the oldest mountain range in East Africa.
 The Usambara Mountains, Uluguru Mountains, Udzungwa Mountains, Pare Mountains, Kipengere Mountains, and Mahale Mountains can also be found in Tanzania.
 However, Kilimanjaro’s soaring summit eclipses all of these mountains in popularity, attracting hopeful trekkers who bravely attempt to reach the peak.

 group of trekkers hiking in kilimanjaro